Services On Red Line Extension To Ghaziabad Start On March 9

-The Delhi Metro's Red Line extension to Ghaziabad is all set to become operational on December 25.
-The new stretch will be flagged off by Prime Minister Narendra Modi flagged off this new stretch.
+The Delhi Metro's Red Line extension to Ghaziabad became operational on March 8 Prime Minister Narendra Modi flagged off this new stretch.
 The Metro will pass through some of the interior residential hubs of Ghaziabad that would also boost the real estate prospects as well as the livability of the area.
-The Ghaziabad Metro route that would be connected to the the Delhi Metro through Dilshad Garden has already missed two deadlines.

 Here are the other details about Ghaziabad Metro route:

 Plans to build the Ghaziabad Metro was conceived in 2014, when the GDA and the Delhi Metro Rail Corporation (DMRC) signed an agreement for the new infrastructure development.
 The route is covered under Phase-III expansion of the Delhi Metro and would have the following stoppages:

 This route will run parallel to the National Highway-24.
-Mohan Nagar will act as a junction for the Delhi Metro Red Line and its Blue Line.
-Commuters would be able to interchange Metro from here to reach Noida Sector 62, Noida City Cente and Botanical Garden, to connect with the Magenta Line.
+Mohan Nagar will act as a junction for the Delhi Metro Red Line and Blue Line.
+Commuters would be able to interchange Metro from here to reach Noida Sector 62, Noida City Centre and Botanical Garden (Magenta Line).

 The funding flow

-The estimated cost of the Ghaziabad Metro project is Rs 2,210 crore which is shared between various agencies, based on the funding pattern approved by the Uttar Pradesh Cabinet.
+The estimated cost of the Ghaziabad Metro project was Rs 2,210 crore which is shared between various agencies, based on the funding pattern approved by the Uttar Pradesh Cabinet.
 The share allocation for the various agencies are Rs 695.8 crore for the GDA, Rs 246.35 crore for the Ghaziabad Municipal Corporation, Rs 440.45 crore for the UP Awas Vikas Parishad and Rs 97 crore for the UP State Industrial Development Corporation.
 However, except the GDA, all other agencies have been asked to pay in instalments causing deadline extension since June 2017.

 Impact on real estate